mP1/walkingkooka-spreadsheet-react/README.md

 ## Navigation

 - Support APIs on the server exists to jump to any cell. **DONE**
-- Adding a smart text box to support navigation using a cell reference or label, APIs are available to resolve labels to cell references.
-[TODO](https://github.com/mP1/walkingkooka-spreadsheet-react/issues/557)
+- Adding a smart text box to support navigation using a cell reference or label, APIs are available to resolve labels to cell references. **DONE**
 - Scrollbars to pan horizontally and vertically have not been added to the UI.
 [TODO](https://github.com/mP1/walkingkooka-spreadsheet-react/issues/324)
 - APIs are available to compute the exact cell range for any given home (top left) cell and screen dimensions to fill the display in a single API request.
 - Keyboard navigation **DONE** and range selection [TODO](https://github.com/mP1/walkingkooka-spreadsheet-react/issues/561)